 Your hepatologist at the transplant center will discuss the sources of livers that are available.

 DBD Organs (Donation after Brain Death): Most liver transplants are DBD livers from deceased donors who have had devastating, severe brain damage with irreversible loss of brain function, and meet the criteria for brain death.
 The donor has been on life support, including a ventilator/respirator that breathes for the patient.
-When a patient meets the criteria for brain death and is declared legally dead, it means the person has died.

-ECD Organs (Extended Criteria Organs): In an effort to increase the number of liver transplants, ECD livers come from a deceased donor who may be older or may have other risk factors such as a history of exposure to Hepatitis C, an abnormal amount of fat in the liver cells, or other reasons.
-An article discussing extended criteria in liver transplantation noted there are no absolute criteria for an ECD liver.
+ECD Organs (Extended Criteria Donor): In an effort to increase the number of liver transplants, ECD livers come from a deceased donor who may be older or may have other risk factors such as a history of exposure to Hepatitis C, an abnormal amount of fat in the liver cells, or other reasons.
+This article discussing extended criteria in liver transplantation noted there are no absolute criteria for an ECD liver.
 Donor quality can be described as a continuum from low risk to somewhat higher risk.

 You may want to consider discussing ECD organ donation early on with your physician, so that you have time to ask questions and consider your personal situation ahead of time.

 DCD Organs (Donation After Cardiac Death): Another term you may hear is DCD liver, where the donor liver is from a non-heart-beating donor, who has had a devastating, severe brain injury, but does not meet the formal criteria for brain death.
 Because the donor may be near death and the brain injury cannot be fixed or cured, the family, in discussion with the medical team, may decide to stop life-prolonging support and allow a natural death.
 After the patient's heart stops beating and death is declared, the organs are removed in the operating room by a different team of doctors.
 Your doctor can explain this process to you and what the transplant program's DCD donor and organ criteria include.